its-swats/crud-template/README.md

 If the `session` hash and/or how to use it is unclear, read the [using sessions section][using sessions] of the Sinatra documentation.
 If it is still unclear after reading the documentation, ask for help from a staff member.

-### Release 1:  Get an Expert&trade; Opinion

-Once you've designed the schema for `users` and implemented the `User.authenticate` method, bring a staff member over and have them review your schema.
-How user authentication works, what's secure and what's not, are one of the most basic bits of web development.
-It will be much easier to understand if you've implemented it on your own once, even if your first try wasn't secure.

-Refactor your code according to the advice of the staff.

-### Release 2:  Implement Logging In

 ### Release 3:  Implement Logging Out

 Implement a controller method that will log a user out when they visit it.